 2.2 HEALTH LITERACY

-Health literacy is considered as a key mechanism to improve Non-Communicable Disease’s prevention and its management also it helps in shaping people’s health with safety and quality of health care.
+“Health literacy is considered as a key mechanism to improve Non-Communicable Disease’s prevention and its management also it helps in shaping people’s health with safety and quality of health care.
 Health literacy means a set of skills through which an individual can gain access to, understand, evaluate, and utilize health-related evidence in perspective of making health-related decisions to improve and enhance the quality of life.
-Studies revealed that people with high level of health literacy have better lifestyle practices, positive change in SNAWP (smoking, nutrition, alcohol, physical activity, and weight), good self- awareness, related to health, self -management of disease, and better consequences.
-[9]
+Studies revealed that people with high level of health literacy have better lifestyle practices, positive change in SNAWP (smoking, nutrition, alcohol, physical activity, and weight), good self- awareness, related to health, self -management of disease, and better consequences” [9]

-The WHO’s report of HL development for the preclusion and resistor of non-communicable diseases calls for a health literacy development approaches that involves practitioner, organizations, health systems and policy maker’s meaningfully engaging with supporting communities to create and sustain health enabling environments based on local needs and within social practices and resources.
-[9]
+“The WHO’s report of HL development for the preclusion and resistor of non-communicable diseases calls for a health literacy development approaches that involves practitioner, organizations, health systems and policy maker’s meaningfully engaging with supporting communities to create and sustain health enabling environments based on local needs and within social practices and resources. ‘[9]

 2.3 THE ROLE OF HEALTH LITERACY IN NON-COMMUNICABLE DISEASES